 One of the “appointed feasts of the LORD” given to Israel in the Hebrew Bible (Old Testament) is known today as Rosh Hashanah, literally “Head of the Year.”
 We read about Rosh Hashanah in the Torah, the Jewish Law found in the first five books of the Hebrew Bible.
 “And the LORD spoke to Moses, saying, ‘Speak to the people of Israel, saying, In the seventh month, on the first day of the month, you shall observe a day of solemn rest, a memorial proclaimed with blast of trumpets, a holy convocation.
 You shall not do any ordinary work, and you shall present a food offering to the LORD’” (Leviticus 23:23–25).

 Rosh Hashanah, or the Jewish New Year, is also known as Yom Teruah or the Day of Trumpets.
-The word teruah means to shout or make a noise, so this holiday is marked by the blowing of the shofar or ram’s horn in Jewish Synagogues around the world.
-Rosh Hashanah falls on the first day of the Hebrew month of Tishri on the Jewish calendar which usually corresponds to September or October.
+The word teruah means “to shout or make a noise,” so this holiday is marked by the blowing of the shofar or ram’s horn in Jewish synagogues around the world.
+Rosh Hashanah falls on the first day of the Hebrew month of Tishri on the Jewish calendar, which usually corresponds to September or October.
 It always falls on the seventh new moon of the Jewish year.
-After the destruction of the Jewish temple in Jerusalem in 70 AD, even though this feast day falls on the seventh month of the Jewish religious calendar, it began to be called Rosh Hashanah and became the beginning of the Jewish civil calendar.
+After the destruction of the Jewish temple in Jerusalem in AD 70, even though this feast day falls on the seventh month of the Jewish religious calendar, it began to be called Rosh Hashanah and became the beginning of the Jewish civil calendar.

 According to rabbinic tradition, on Rosh Hashanah the destiny of the righteous and the wicked are sealed.
-The righteous are written into the Book of Life and the wicked are written into the Book of Death, but most people won’t be written into either book.
+The righteous are written into the Book of Life, and the wicked are written into the Book of Death, but most people won’t be written into either book.
 These are given the ten days until Yom Kippur to exercise repentance and self-examination and then seal their fate.
-Then, on the Day of Atonement, everyone has their name inscribed into one of the two books.
+Then, on the Day of Atonement, everyone has his or her name inscribed into one of the two books.

-Like all of the Lord’s appointed days in the Hebrew Bible, Rosh Hashanah has been given to Christians to point us to an even greater reality.
+Like all of the Lord’s appointed days in the Hebrew Bible, Rosh Hashanah points Christians to an even greater reality.
 For those who have placed their faith in the Jewish Messiah, Jesus, we understand the true meaning of the call to repentance and of turning our hearts toward God.
 The God of the Bible indeed has a Book of Life and a Book of Death.
-The Bible clearly warns us that on the Day of Judgment which is yet to come, anyone’s name not found in the Book of Life will reside in the lake of fire for all eternity (Revelation 20:15).
+The Bible clearly warns us that on the Day of Judgment, which is yet to come, anyone’s name not found in the Book of Life will reside in the lake of fire for all eternity (Revelation 20:15).

 Our Father Abraham: Jewish Roots of the Christian Faith by Marvin Wilson and Logos Bible Software.